Think Solar Streetlights Can’t Be Smart? Here’s How the Best Ones Work

 • Dims to energy-saving mode after a preset time

-Timer-Based and AI-Optimized Lighting Profiles
+Timer-Based and “Adaptive” Lighting Profiles (Dimming Schedules)

-• Set brightness levels at different times: dusk = 100%, midnight = 30%, pre-dawn = 60%
+• Set brightness levels by time blocks (example: dusk = 100%, midnight = 30%, pre-dawn = 60%)

-Remote Monitoring and Control
+Remote Monitoring and Control (When it’s worth it)

-Many systems now include app or cloud-based access:
+Many systems now include app/cloud access:

 • Receive alerts when a unit malfunctions

-• Remotely update brightness levels or schedules
+• Remotely update brightness schedules or parameters

 MPPT Charge Controllers